 I planned on staying at that hostel, but it’s a 40-minute uphill walk from Dazhai village.
 Unfortunately, I didn’t get to Dazhai until around 5:30 pm, so decided to just find a place in town.
 I ended up paying around 100 RMB for a private room in a guesthouse (which was actually quite nice).

-Hiking from Dazhai To Ping’an
+The hike from Dazhai to Ping’an

 The hike from Dazhai to Ping’an takes 4-5 hours (depending on conditions…) and gives you a glimpse into the lives of the local Yao minorities.
 To get on the trail, follow the main road going through Dazhai and it will turn into an uphill pathway.
 You should cross a small wooden bridge after 10-15 minutes.
 If you’re unsure if you are going the right way, ask a local for directions to Ping’an.

 About halfway through the hike, you’ll come across Zhongliu Village.
-When I arrived here, it was pouring rain so I took shelter in a small shop and bought some oreos to snack on.
+When I arrived here, it was pouring rain so I took shelter in a small shop and bought some Oreos to snack on.

 If you have a choice, try not to do this hike on a rainy day.
 The pathway becomes a river, you’re guaranteed to get wet.
 It was raining on and off the day I did the hike, and my shoes got completely soaked after only a few minutes.
 At least it was warm!

-After Zhongliu, it’s just a few more kilometers until you arrive in Ping’an.
+After Zhongliu, it’s just a few more kilometres until you arrive in Ping’an.
 Ping’an is the largest village in the area, so you can get food or find accommodation here easily.
 By the time I got to Ping’an, it was around 3:30 pm (I started the hike pretty late).
-I had trouble finding transportation back to Guilin (every bus I could find was waiting for a group) but lucked out when I found a group of foreigners with an extra space in their vehicle.
+I had trouble finding transportation back to Guilin (every bus I could find was waiting for a group) but lucked out when I found a group of foreigners with extra space in their vehicle.
 Probably best to start the hike early, so you have some extra time in Ping’an to find a ride back.